Contact Us 1-800-596-4880

 Where to Find Java Compatibility Information for Connectors and Modules

-The most commonly used Anypoint Connectors and modules are Java 17-compatible now, and others are being released regularly.
-Check the release notes for your connector for compatibility information.
+All Anypoint Connectors and modules are Java 17-compatible now.
+Check the release notes for your connector to see which connector versions are compatible with Java 17.

 Java compatibility information is also provided on the Exchange details page for connectors and modules in the Asset versions table.
 This is the most current compatibility information, as connectors are tagged as Java 17-compatible when they are released.

-For a list of Java 17-compatible connectors, see Java 17-Compatible Anypoint Connectors.
+For a list of Java 17-compatible connectors and their respective versions, see Java 17-Compatible Anypoint Connectors.

 Upgrading Anypoint Connectors